krempelra/disslibrary/readme.md

 [Comparison tool for paralell Networks](src/main/java/de/rkrempel/diss/commandlineexecs/ParallelNets.java)

 The executeables are command-line tools.
-They contain a help when Executed without parameters.
+They contain a help when executed without parameters.

+## Setup

+source is in _src_

+Include all jar files in _lib_

+The rest should be running with the Maven Dependencies

+## Comments

 Comments are usually in english some times they are in german and a few lines later the english version follows, sometimes its missing :-( .